 The Pareto Principle, also known as the 80/20 rule, states that 80% of the effects come from 20% of the causes.
-In the context of business, this often means that a small portion of your customers, products, or services account for a significant portion of your revenue or profit.
+In business context, this often means that a small portion of your customers, products, or services account for a significant portion of your revenue or profit.
 By applying the Pareto Principle, you can focus on the most critical aspects of your business to make data-driven decisions that yield higher returns.

 Let’s dive into a real-world example to illustrate how you can apply the Pareto Principle to make a data-driven decision.
 Suppose you own a clothing retail store with multiple product lines, including shirts, pants, dresses, shoes, and accessories.